-All children are included in all parts of the school curriculum and we aim for all children to be included on school trips and in extra-curricular clubs and activities.
-We will aim to provide the necessary support to ensure that this is successful so that no child is excluded from taking part in activities with their peers due to their disability or specific needs.
+All children are included in all parts of the school curriculum and we aim for all children to be included on school trips.
+We will provide the necessary support to ensure that this is successful.

 A risk assessment is carried out prior to any off site activity to ensure that everyone's health and safety is not compromised.
 In the unlikely event that it is considered unsafe for a child to take part in an activity, then alternative activities which will cover the same curriculum areas will be provided in school.
-However, our first intention is always to enable chidren with Special Educational Needs or Disabilites to participate fully with their peers whenever it is safe for them to do so.
+However, our first intention is always to enable chidren with Special Educational Needs or Disabilities to participate fully with their peers whenever it is safe for them to do so.